+- 260 This paper presents a quick and pragmatic method for mapping the magnetic interference sources of a UAS in a laboratory setting.
 Locating and characterizing sources is a key first step to interference mitigation before magnetometer location selection or after platforms have been modified.
 The method proposed locates interference sources quantitatively by producing detailed maps.
 Their interpretation of character is akin to that of aeromagnetic survey maps used for locating geological magnetic sources.
-When the sources are located and characterized, and the strength quantified, calculating the interference at any installation point can be done using field theory.
-An example of this is Sterligov and Cherkasov, 2016.
+When the sources are located and characterized, and the - strength quantified, calculating the interference at any installation point can be done using field theory.

 To produce interference maps, a scanner was built with the purpose of minimizing positional inaccuracies by utilizing stepper motors designed for printing applications.
-The mapping error was estimated by calculating the change in magnetic intensity of the background lines over the mapping time (AVG and STD RMSD of 48 lines over 8 mappings: 4.2 and 1.1 nT) and is small with respect to the large anomalies associated with the UAS.
-The largest contribution to the mapping error was the background subtraction and the result of lines with a high "parking" error within the magnetic gradient of the laboratory.
+The mapping error was estimated by calculating the change in magnetic intensity of the background lines over the mapping time (AVG and STD RMSD of 48 lines over 8 mappings:

+4.2 and 1.1 nT) and is small with respect to the large anomalies associated with the UAS.
+The largest contribution to the mapping error were the result of lines with a high "parking" error within the magnetic gradient of the laboratory.
 This error was most prevalent on the edges of the FW mappings.
 The mapping error could be further reduced by mapping in an area of lower gradient or by programming exact line lengths into the stepper motor controller to reduce parking error.
 Shielding the stepper motors and reducing the pendulum swing would reduce the mapping error as well.

-Four different types of UAS capable of carrying an alkali-vapour magnetometer were magnetically mapped using the scanner.
+Four different types of UAS capable of carrying an alkali-vapour magnetometer were magnetically mapped using a scanner.
 For each mapping, the magnetic interference is measured at levels significantly beyond typical survey noise limits (Sect.
 1) and therefore interference mitigation steps are warranted.
 For each system, the interference is a combination of both ferromagnetic and electrical current sources.
-Ferromagnetic sources are identified as differently oriented dipolar anomaly(ies) intersecting with the measurement plane.
+Ferromagnetic sources are identified as differently

+280 oriented dipolar anomaly(ies) intersecting with the measurement plane.
 In most cases, the ferromagnetic elements are predominantly permanently magnetised where their dipolar orientations do not coincide with the downward pointing background vector; this type of field was only present in the QRH maps.
 These anomalies are centred on sources such as servo(s) which contain permanent magnets and ferromagnetic fasteners.
-As Ampère's law predicts, the interference produced by direct electronic current increases linearly with current through the cables between the motor battery and the ESC and is detectable for currents as low as 1 A. Currents of 40 A or more can be expected during flight for each of these UAS making current interference, without any mitigation, the dominant source of interference during flight.
+As Ampère's law predicts, the interference produced by direct electronic current increases linearly with current through the cables between the motor battery andthe ESC and is detectable for currents as low as 1 A. The interference can be addressed through methods discussed in Sect.
+1.

 Without using any mitigation strategies, the most effective way to remove current-induced interference is to locate the magnetometer outside the zone of influence of the interference sources.
 The QRH with no servos or moving flight surfaces produces the smallest magnetic interference signature with predictable permanent and current-induced interference contributions.
-A subtraction of the calculated magnetisation and current-induced interference from each

-QRH interference profile leaves a residual peak <5 nT.
+A subtraction of the calculated magnetisation and current-induced interference from each QRH interference profile leaves a residual peak <5 nT.
 This would represent a 93% reduction of the peak measurement of the 25 A interference profile.
 Based on these merits and the implementation of a short boom, it could potentially be a good choice for geomagnetic surveying.
 Alternatively, the larger FW exhibits low levels of interference on the wingtips before interference mitigation or compensation methods have been applied.
-The wingtips on the FW has the most potential for a low-interference installation.
+The wingtips on the FW has the